dotchain/dotjs/README.md

 These changes can also be applied to the initial object to compute the final result.
 This allows a mechanism for thin clients (such as on mobile devices) to offload expensive views to the cloud but *collect* those changes and apply them locally.

-Some of this remote proxying is relatively easy to implement at this point though the exact API for this is not clear yet.
+Some of this remote proxying is relatively easy to implement at this point though the exact API for this is not designed yet.

 ### References